Sully Sullenberger: Post-flight accolades and publicity

 A library book, Just Culture: Balancing Safety and Accountability was in Sullenberger's luggage left behind in the cockpit.
 When Sullenberger notified the library that the water-damaged book had been recovered, it made a point of waiving any late fees.
 Bloomberg presented Sullenberger with a new copy along with the Key to the City of New York.

 Sullenberger threw out the first pitch of the 2009 Major League Baseball season for the San Francisco Giants.
 His Giants jersey was inscribed with the name "Sully" and the number 155—a reference to the 155 people aboard the plane.

-On June 6, 2009, Sullenberger returned to his childhood hometown of Denison, Texas, to participate in the town's D-Day celebration and to give the commencement address for his alma mater, Denison High School, marking the 40th anniversary of his own graduation from the school.
+On June 6, 2009, Sullenberger returned to Denison to participate in the town's D-Day celebration and to give the commencement address for his alma mater, marking the 40th anniversary of his graduation from the school.

-Sullenberger also made an appearance in St. Louis, Missouri, on July 14, 2009, to participate in the Red Carpet All-Star Parade before the 2009 Major League Baseball All-Star Game.
+Sullenberger made an appearance in St. Louis, Missouri, on July 14, 2009, to participate in the Red Carpet All-Star Parade before the 2009 Major League Baseball All-Star Game.

 On February 24, 2009, Sullenberger testified before the U.S. House of Representatives Subcommittee on Aviation of the Committee on Transportation and Infrastructure that his salary had been cut by 40 percent, and that his pension, like most airline pensions, was terminated and replaced by a PBGC guarantee worth only pennies on the dollar.
 He cautioned that airlines were "under pressure to hire people with less experience.
 Their salaries are so low that people with greater experience will not take those jobs.
 We have some carriers that have hired some pilots with only a few hundred hours of experience. ...
-There’s simply no substitute for experience in terms of aviation safety."
+There's simply no substitute for experience in terms of aviation safety."

-The Carolinas Aviation Museum in Charlotte, North Carolina, which will house a Miracle on the Hudson exhibit, announced on January 14, 2022, that it would be named for Sullenberger.
+The Sullenberger Aviation Museum in Charlotte, North Carolina is named for him.
+It houses a Miracle on the Hudson exhibit.